ejangi/ziplock/docs/technical/file-association.md

-# ZipLock Android File Association
+# ZipLock File Association Guide

-This document provides comprehensive documentation for the .7z file association feature in the ZipLock Android app, enabling users to open password archives directly from file managers, email attachments, cloud storage apps, and other sources.
+This document provides comprehensive documentation for the .7z file association feature in ZipLock applications, enabling users to open password archives directly from file managers, email attachments, cloud storage apps, and other sources across Android and Linux platforms.

 ## Overview

-The ZipLock Android app automatically registers itself to handle .7z archive files through Android's intent filter system.
-When users encounter a .7z file anywhere on their device, ZipLock will appear as an option in the "Open with" dialog, providing seamless access to encrypted password archives.
+ZipLock automatically registers itself to handle .7z archive files through platform-specific mechanisms.
+When users encounter a .7z file, ZipLock appears as an option in the "Open with" dialog, providing seamless access to encrypted password archives.

-## Implementation Details
+## Android Implementation

 ### Intent Filter Registration

-The app registers multiple intent filters in `AndroidManifest.xml` to handle various .7z file scenarios:
+The Android app registers multiple intent filters in `AndroidManifest.xml` to handle various .7z file scenarios:

 ```xml
 <!-- Intent filter for .7z files with proper MIME type -->